vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH/06_brahma-rudrAdy-anupAsyatA.md

 <details><summary>English</summary>

 -from this śloka , we may infer that,
-if there is success in achieving taṅgīble fruits
+if there is success in achieving tangible fruits
 by following these false śāstra s,
 it is only for making men fall into delusion and thence into hell.
 </details>